The current page:

 Or maybe it's just one more indication that Brunswick has never been particularly well planned.
 If you walk to Brunswick from the city, a moment comes when your heart sinks.
 That's how you know you've arrived in Brunswick.
 Just north of the CBD is the Victoria Market, which is wonderful, and then you keep going up Elizabeth Street to arrive at the western edge of Melbourne University.
 By now the road has become Royal Parade, and it's a royal road indeed.
 It's extensively covered by trees and lined with beautiful old houses.
 North of the university the beautiful houses continue, as do the trees, but instead of a university there's the impressive vista of Princes Park.
 I've seen tourists look at this road, and break into applause.
 Some weep at its beauty.
 This is one of Melbourne's best areas, and like the best areas of New York, it comes to an abrupt end.

-You cross Brunswick Road, and Royal Parade immediately gives up.
+You cross Brunswick Road, and Royal Parade immediately surrenders.
 It casts aside its aristocratic name and changes into the dread spectre of Sydney Road.
 Four wide, tree-lined lanes shrink to two.
 The park disappears, and is replaced by a landscape of factories.
 Everywhere you look are trucks and traffic and trams.
 It's noisy.
 It's crowded.
 It's poor.
 All of a sudden, there are no trees.

 And this is where I used to live.
 I walked past my old house, and shook my head in disbelief.
 What the hell was I thinking, I wondered.